valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.1.0/README.md

 #### Sorted object types in the main menu

 Object types in the main menu when using object management are now sorted alphabetically by name.

+## Bugfixes

+* Forms using the documenten-api-file upload component now correctly allow submission when it is the only required field, and no longer enable the submit button when other required fields are incomplete.

+* Form definitions table now consistently shows Dutch and German translations in the readonly column instead of sometimes falling back to English.